The Independent: Political views

-The Independent is generally described as centre to centre-left, liberal and liberal-left.
+The Independent is generally described as centrist, centre-left, liberal, and liberal-left.
 When the paper was established in 1986, the founders intended its political stance to reflect the centre of the British political spectrum and thought that it would attract readers primarily from The Times and The Daily Telegraph.
-It has been seen as leaning to the left wing of the political spectrum, making it more a competitor to The Guardian.
-However, The Independent tends to take a liberal, pro-market stance on economic issues.
+It has been seen as leaning to the left-wing of the political spectrum, making it more a competitor to The Guardian; however, The Independent tends to take a liberal, pro-market stance on economic issues.
 The Independent on Sunday referred to itself as a "proudly liberal newspaper".

 The paper has highlighted what it refers to as war crimes being committed by pro-government forces in the Darfur region of Sudan.

 The paper has been a strong supporter of electoral reform.
 In 1997, The Independent on Sunday launched a campaign for the decriminalisation of cannabis.
 Ten years later, it reversed itself, arguing that skunk, the cannabis strain "smoked by the majority of young Britons" in 2007, had become "25 times stronger than resin sold a decade ago".

 The paper's opinion on the British monarchy has sometimes been described as republican, though it officially identifies as reformist, wishing for a reformed monarchy that "reflects the nation over which it reigns and which is accountable to the people for its activities".
 Originally, it avoided royal stories, Whittam Smith later saying he thought the British press was "unduly besotted" with the Royal Family and that a newspaper could "manage without" stories about the monarchy.

 In 2007, Alan Rusbridger, editor of The Guardian, said of The Independent: "The emphasis on views, not news, means that the reporting is rather thin, and it loses impact on the front page the more you do that".
 In a 12 June 2007 speech, British Prime Minister Tony Blair called The Independent a "viewspaper", saying it "was started as an antidote to the idea of journalism as views not news.
 That was why it was called the Independent.
 Today it is avowedly a viewspaper not merely a newspaper".
-The Independent criticised Blair's comments the following day but later changed format to include a "Viewspaper" insert in the centre of the regular newspaper, designed to feature most of the opinion columns and arts reviews.
+The Independent criticised Blair's comments the following day; it later changed format to include a "Viewspaper" insert in the centre of the regular newspaper, designed to feature most of the opinion columns and arts reviews.

 A leader published on the day of the 2008 London mayoral election compared the candidates and said that, if the newspaper had a vote, it would vote first for the Green Party candidate, Siân Berry, noting the similarity between her priorities and those of The Independent, and secondly, with "rather heavy heart", for the incumbent, Ken Livingstone.